Adyen-for-platform icon

 For more information, see Tipping.

-Best practice
+Best practices

 If you do not know the split amounts at the time of payment, you can provide split instructions at capture instead.
-Split data provided at capture overrides any split instructions provided with the initial payment request.
+Split instructions provided at capture overrides any split instructions provided with the initial payment request.
 However, we recommend that you provide the split instructions at the time of payment, rather than at capture.
 Because some payment methods do not support delayed captures, the funds may not be booked correctly unless the split instructions are provided in the payment request.

 See also